j2eeexpert2015/order-service-java17/README.md

 ## Migrating to Java 21

-Follow the blog post instructions to migrate this project to Java 21 using OpenRewrite:

 ### Step 1: Add OpenRewrite Plugin

 Add this to your `pom.xml` in the `<build><plugins>` section: